 Robert Zarr, M.D.

 Dr. Robert Zarr is a board-certified pediatrician at Unity Health Care in Washington, DC, where he cares for a low-income and immigrant population.
-He is president-elect of Physicians for a National Health Program.
+He is president of Physicians for a National Health Program.

 Dr. Zarr is a past president of the DC Chapter of the American Academy of Pediatrics, and he holds adjunct professorships at Children’s National Medical Center and George Washington University.
 He also co-directs the Washington, DC chapter of PNHP.
 He is “physician champion” of DC Park Rx, a community health initiative to prescribe nature to patients and families and encourage time in one of 350 parks and green spaces in Washington, DC.

 Dr. Zarr is fluent and literate in Spanish and has worked in the U.S. and abroad with Spanish-speaking populations.
 He is active in Washington, DC, in a variety of quality improvement initiatives including asthma management, injury prevention, literacy promotion, breastfeeding awareness, youth advocacy, tuberculosis prevention, and compliance with early and periodic screening, diagnostic and treatment standards.

 Dr. Zarr received his medical degree from Baylor College of Medicine and completed his pediatric residency at Texas Children’s Hospital in Houston.
 He also has a master’s degree in public health, specializing in international health, from the University of Texas School of Public Health.

 Dr. Fernbach is a board certified Psychiatrist.
 He recieved his training at Yale University, and the State University of New York.
 He was a Clinical Associate at the National Institute of Mental Health and serves on the Board of Directors of the Washington Psychiatric Society.

 David Rabin, M.D.